 I have a few meditation tracks that I love, peppermint essential oils, and deep stomach breathing techniques.
 I rely on these to self-soothe whenever my scanxiety reappears.

 My husband and I made a rule: “No Googling.”
-Instead, I emailed my favorite nurse if I wanted information or needed reassuring.
-Googling only fueled my anxiety and panic.
+Instead, I emailed my favorite nurse for information or reassurance.
+Googling served only to fuel my anxiety and panic.

-Sleep plays a huge role in your ability to cope with stress.
+Sleep plays a massive role in your ability to cope with stress.
 And your immune system relies on sleep to function at its best.

 I always aimed to ensure that I was well-rested whenever I knew I had an appointment or scan coming up.
 I think it helped me face the scanxiety that I knew would arise.

-I still face scanxiety on a regular basis, and I know that it won’t necessarily ever go away.
-But with these tools, I am better equipped to manage and cope with my anxiety in healthy ways.
+I still face scanxiety regularly, knowing it won't completely go away.
+But with these tools, I am better equipped to manage and cope with my anxiety healthily.

 I hope some of these tools will be helpful for you too.